visual-space/visual-editor/README.md

 <img src="https://github.com/visual-space/visual-editor/blob/develop/example/assets/github/visual-editor-demo.gif"/>

 ## Why Fork Flutter Quill?
 While building the [Visual Space] platform we begun using [Flutter Quill] to render text content for nextgen interactive tutorials and projects.
-Initially we attempted to extended Quill with additional features such as custom highlights.
+Initially we attempted to extend Quill with additional features such as custom highlights.
 However, we had to deal with major issues such as opaque architecture, severe lack of documentation, lack of automatic testing and a complete lack of technical support from the maintainers.
 Therefore, we decided to fork Quill and improve it with additional features and a focus on higher quality standards.
 This [reddit post](https://www.reddit.com/r/FlutterDev/comments/uq340b/ive_decided_to_fork_flutter_quill_rich_text/) contains a detailed explanation.

 ## Major Improvements Compared To Quill
 Check out the [changelog](https://github.com/visual-space/visual-editor/blob/develop/CHANGELOG.md) for a detailed review of what was changed.
 Also there's a [migration](https://github.com/visual-space/visual-editor/blob/develop/MIGRATING.md) guide for users migrating from Quill.